 Every solar panel has three bypass diodes to protect them from the shade.
-If they activate too often because of severe shade, then they may fail, and you will lose 1/3 of the production of your panel.
+As mentioned above, if they activate too often, then they may fail, and you will lose 1/3 of the production of your panel.
 We have only ever picked up six blown bypass diodes from the 5000+ panels that we have installed with individual panel monitoring (Enphase, SolarEdge or Tigo).
-However we’ve had four Enphase microinverters, and 56 SolarEdge optimisers fail.
+However we’ve had six Enphase microinverters, and 56 SolarEdge optimisers fail.

 - Underperformance from panel degradation

 While good in theory, proving that your panel has degraded by 5 per cent more than it should have is very difficult even with individual panel monitoring.
 That’s why it’s essential to purchase a quality panel in the first place.

 Installing expensive and complicated power electonics on the roof primarily to monitor the reliability of simple and affordable technology is madness.

 It’s unrealistic to put power electronics behind every panel on a hot roof and expect nothing ever to go wrong.
 When microinverters start to fail, the effort to replace one is much more than replacing a string inverter next to your switchboard.
 In the last five years, we’ve only had four micro failures.
 We replaced those microinverters under the ten-year warranty.
 But, if we get back onto your roof after the warranty period, you start paying.
 It is likely to be extremely difficult to remove the specialised nuts, bolts, and clamps that hold your panels on your roof.